Cactusolo/CactusOasis/content/home/CV.md

 - **2018**

+    + Co-organizer and co-translator of [The Great Tree of Life](https://www.elsevier.com/books/the-great-tree-of-life/soltis/978-0-12-812553-3)
     + Co-organizer of Research Bazaar event
     + Instructor and Helper of a serial of "Software and Data Carpentry Workshops” events
     + Instructor for Precollegiate Education and Training event